On Hing Building

 The On Hing Building is an historic building in Victoria, British Columbia, Canada.
 It was built in 1891, but was only opened in 1901 according to BC Assessment e-value.
 It was always used for restaurants and commercial purposes.

+Heritage Significance

+On Hing Building was added to the Canadian Register of Historic Places in 1995.
+It is also listed on the City of Victoria's Heritage Register as a municipally designated heritage building, underscoring its importance within the city's architectural and cultural landscape.